Atlanta airport checkpoint chaos: Man grabs gun, it goes off

 Last month, federal officials reported a spike in firearm seizures at Atlanta’s airport — part of a record year for the number of guns detected at airport security checkpoints.

-The TsA said it seized 391 firearms at Hartsfield-Jackson airport in the first nine months of 2021.
-That’s up from 220 last year when passenger counts were down significantly because of the pandemic.
-But it’s also a big jump from 2019, when 323 firearms were seized in Atlanta.
+The TSA said it seized 391 firearms at Hartsfield-Jackson airport in the first nine months of 2021.
+That was up from 220 last year when passenger counts were down significantly because of the pandemic.
+But it also was a big jump from 2019, when 323 firearms were seized in Atlanta.

 Across the nation, the TSA said, it had stopped 4,495 airline passengers from carrying firearms onto their flights by Oct.
 3 of this year, surpassing the previous record of 4,432 firearms caught at checkpoints in all of 2019.

-The agency announced the 2021 figures in a news release and noted the record came despite a continued dip in passengers because of the pandemic.
-The release did not offer an explanation or theory about the spike in gun seizures.
+The agency’s news release last month noted the record came despite a continued dip in passengers because of the pandemic.
+Authorities did not offer an explanation or theory about the spike in gun seizures.

 Hartsfield-Jackson is one of the nation’s busiest airports, though other U.S. airports rival its passenger screening numbers.
 Dallas Forth Worth International Airport was second on the TSA’s list, with 232 firearms seized by Oct.
 3.